dotnet/runtime/src/setup/Documentation/design-docs/host-components.md

 The main reason to split the executable host and the hostfxr is to allow for servicing the logic in hostfxr without the need to stop all instances of the executable host currently running.

 ## Host Policy
-The host policy library implements all the policies to actually load the runtime, apply configuration, resolve all app's dependencies and actually run the app.
+The host policy library implements all the policies to actually load the runtime, apply configuration, resolve all app's dependencies and calls the runtime to run the app.

 The host policy library lives in the runtime folder and is versioned alongside it.
 Which version is used is specified by the app as it specifies which version of the .NET Core runtime to use.

 The library reads the `.deps.json` file of the app (and the frameworks and any dependent libraries and packages).
 It resolves all the assemblies specified in the `.deps.json` for the app and creates a list of assembly paths (so called TPA).
 It does a similar thing for native dependencies as well.

-Finally the app loads the runtime - `coreclr.dll` (on Windows) and initializes it (among other things with the TPA).
-Then it calls the runtime to execute the app.
+Finally the library loads the runtime `coreclr.dll` (on Windows) and initializes it (among other things with the TPA).
+The version of the runtime (and its location) is now already determined since the host policy was loaded from it.
+Then it calls the runtime with the configuration information which runs the app.